Other

 Adventist school because they actually wish their children to be

-to include the unique SDA perspective on origins.
-SDA parents
+the unique SDA perspective on origins.
+SDA parents usually

-usually consider the fundamental SDA doctrines to be of more than
+consider the fundamental SDA doctrines to be of more than passing

-passing interest for themselves and for their children.
-They want
+interest for themselves and for their children.
+They want their

-their children to be exposed to these doctrines in the most positive
+children to be exposed to these doctrines in the most positive light by

-light by those who actually believe in them and actively promote them
+those who actually believe in them and actively promote them with the

-teachers are simply there to present both sides of an issue with equal
+If teachers are simply there to present both sides of an issue with

 influence of the teacher, which side is likely to be correct, why not